-Whether you’re treating yourself to a staycation or are planning a foodie getaway, it’s time to loosen that belt buckle, these are the best restaurants in Adelaide.
+Whether you’re treating yourself to a staycation or are planning a foodie getaway, it’s time to loosen that belt buckle, these are the new and all-time best restaurants in Adelaide.

 Cosy booths and warm Tasmania Oak set the scene for the comfort meal of your dreams at Anchovy Bandit.
 Here you’ll dive into bowls of drool-worthy pasta (the lamb rigatoni is a must) and wood-fired pizzas loaded with fennel sausage, provolone and fior di latte.
 Pro tip: don’t pass on the starters.
 The scallop crudo with grapefruit and buttermilk and the ‘roo tartare are game-changers.